-PART 10IX

-EFFECTIVE DATES
+PART IX EFFECTIVE DATES

-Effective date of Election Law.
+Effective date of election law

-23 (1) This Election Law came into effect for the election of chief and council in 1998.
+23(1) This Election Law came into effect for the election of chief and council in 1998.

-Effective date of amendments.
+Effective date of amendments

-23 (2) Amendments approved in accordance with Othasowewin (constitution) this section shall take effect on the date established by the amending law seven (7) days from the date of the vote except for a change in the composition of council, which amendment shall not take effect until the next regular election following the vote.
+23(2) Amendments approved in accordance with Othasowewin (constitution) shall take effect on the date established by the amending law except for a change in the composition of council, which amendment shall not take effect until the next regular election following the vote.